 Fulfill your potential as a science teacher.

 Are you a STEM professional looking for a career change?
 Do you have a passion for science, and want to give back to your community?
-Have you through about education but don't have a teaching license?
-If so, the Graduate Certificate in Educator Licensure-Science* may be for you.
+Have you thought about a career in education but don't have a teaching license?
+If so, the Educator Licensure-Science may be for you.

 |Download the Program Sheet|

-The Graduate Certificate in Educator Licensure-Science program is a nationally recognized certificate that proves your proficiency in effective teaching, leadership, and knowledge of best-practices in the classroom.
-Through a combination of 100% online coursework and a part-time internship, future educators are able to apply what they’re learning in real time.
+The Educator Licensure-Science program is nationally recognized and proves your proficiency in effective teaching, leadership, and knowledge of best-practices in the classroom.
+Through a combination of online coursework and a part-time internship, future educators are able to apply what they’re learning in real time.

-This state-approved, online educator licensure program consists of seven courses for a total of 24 credit hours.
-This program is also offered as a concentration within the Master of Science in Teaching and Learning.
+This state-approved, online educator licensure program consists of eight courses for a total of 24 credit hours.
+This program is also offered as a specialization within the Master of Science in Teaching and Learning.

 Students interested in completing the educator licensure- science program must complete additional provisions.
-The following documents must be submitted through the Student Portal no later than 14 days prior to start of the term in which the student wishes to enroll in OTL501:
+The following documents must be submitted through the Student Portal no later than 14 days prior to start of the term the student intends to enroll in OTL501:

-According to the Teacher Preparation Shortage Areas of 2014-15, math and science teachers in particular are needed in the following states: Alabama, Alaska, California, Colorado, Florida (only Biology), Hawaii, Indiana, Maine, Maryland, Nebraska, New Jersey, South Carolina, South Dakota, Tennessee, Wisconsin, and Wyoming (only Science).
+According to the Teacher Preparation Shortage Areas of 2014-15, math and science teachers are particularly in demand in the following states: Alabama, Alaska, California, Colorado, Florida (only Biology), Hawaii, Indiana, Maine, Maryland, Nebraska, New Jersey, South Carolina, South Dakota, Tennessee, Wisconsin, and Wyoming (only Science).

-This far-reaching need means that this certificate could give you the credentials to stand out.
-Earning your graduate certificate from a respected, recognized, and regionally accredited university like CSU-Global is exactly the way to make sure your resume gets noticed.
+This far-reaching need means that this program could give you the credentials to stand out.
+Earning your licensure from a respected, recognized, and regionally accredited university like CSU-Global is exactly the way to make sure your resume gets noticed.

-The Graduate Certificate in Educator Licensure-Science consists of seven courses totaling 24 credits:
+The Educator Licensure-Math consists of eight courses totaling 24 credits.

-In order to meet the state requirement of 800 hours of classroom experience, students must student teach or intern in a school at least 17 hours per week for no more than 12 months, while concurrently enrolled in the first seven courses.
+To meet the state requirement of 800 hours of classroom experience, students must serve as a student teacher or intern in a school at least 17 hours per week, for no more than 12 months, while concurrently enrolled in the first seven courses.

-The assignments in the educator licensure program will be performance-based and require that the candidates implement what they are learning in the coursework of a K-12 school setting under the guidance of a school mentor, who is a licensed science or mathematics teacher, CSU-Global faculty member, and internship coordinator.
+The assignments in the educator licensure program will be performance-based and require that the candidates implement what they are learning in the coursework of a K-12 school setting.
+They should work under the guidance of a school mentor (a licensed science or mathematics teacher), a CSU-Global faculty member, and an internship coordinator.

-The Graduate Certificate in Educator Licensure-Science consists of seven courses totaling 24 credits:
+The Educator Licensure-Math consists of eight courses, totaling 24 credits.